ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

 ```
 `--resume-failed` — Only reruns the tasks that failed (according to the log file).

-## When to Use GNU Parallel
+## When to Use GNU parallel

-Use GNU Parallel when:
+Use GNU parallel when:

 - You have many short or heterogeneous tasks (different commands or arguments per task).